 MGM Grand sits where The Marina Hotel and Casino was located.
 When they started to build the MGM Grand, instead of tearing the old hotel down, they incorporated into the west wing of the current structure!

 The newest kid on the corner.
 The New York – New York hotel and casino opened in 1997 with 2,024 rooms and a world-famous Manhattan Express roller coaster.

 The hotel includes several towers built to resemble famous New York City landmarks such as the Empire State Building and the Chrysler Building.
 In front of the property is a replica of the Statue of Liberty sitting in a reconfigured New York harbor.

 Yes, what I call “the Grande Dame” of the Las Vegas Strip.
-Built in 1957, it is the oldest operated casino hotel on the Strip with 1, 467 rooms.
+Originally built in 1957, it is the oldest operated casino hotel on the Strip with 1, 467 rooms.
 This lovely lady has seen it all.
 The Mob, the boom and bust of the Las Vegas economy.
 A lot of people said this was “the next one to go” and yet it still stands with a recently refurbished, south Miami vibe to it.